James East: Out of office, resurgence, and final defeat

 Among these successful Social Credit candidates was East's brother Elisha, who was elected in the 1935 election - making the pair the only brothers to serve on the Edmonton City Council at the same time.

 For his 1936 re-election attempt, East joined the newly formed United People's League.
 This proved a mistake;.
 He finished first among the UPL candidates, but fell far short of re-election, finishing eleventh in an election swept by the CGA-successor Citizens' Committee.

-James East, in his sixties, made no further attempt to return to elected office.
+James East, by then in his sixties, made no further attempt to return to elected office.

 Death

 James East died June 23, 1940, at the age of 68.
 He was survived by his wife and one son.